nus-cs2103-AY2021S1/ip/docs/README.md

 Expected outcome:

 `Congrats, I've marked this task as done!`

 The second task in your list (now Mom's Birthday) will be marked as done.

 ### `undone <number of task you want to mark as done>` - Marks a task as not done

 Marks a task in your list as not done.
+The number you enter refers to the number of the task in the list.
 The opposite of this action is the "done" command.

 Example of usage: